Colorado Court Records

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused

-How Do I Get a Copy of my Divorce Decree in Colorado?
+How Do I Get a Copy of My Divorce Decree in Colorado?

 - Find the office of the clerk of court in the county where the divorce was finalized.